hola/player/README.md

 * seek/reposition
 * subtitles

-Use of the Hola Player is subject to its [Hola Player terms of use](http://hola.org/legal_publishers)
+Use of the Hola Player is subject to [Hola Player terms of use](http://hola.org/legal_publishers)

 ### &lt;a&gt; link
 ```html